MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 where $$f$$ is a bijection from $$\mathcal{Z}\rightarrow\mathcal{X}$$.
 In essence under this model the generative process is that our data was made by sampling a latent variable $$\v z$$ and mapping it through a function $$f$$, and as the function is invertible by construction we can perform inference by simply applying $$f^{-1}$$ to our data.
-It is essential that $$f$$ be richly-parameretised, to give it the necessary power and flexibility to map between latents and data.
+It is essential that $$f$$ be richly-parameterised, to give it the necessary power and flexibility to map between latents and data.
 Clearly this is a generalisation of square ICA to non-linear mixings.

 If $$f$$ has a tractable Jacobian we can train this model by pure maximum likelihood on our data.